-On the other hand, poorly managed forestry activities can have harmful impacts.
+On the other hand, poorly managed forestry activities can have harmful impacts, most notably at the time of harvest.
 MFM (NZ) aims to identify the potential negative impacts that our activities may have and to implement environmental safeguards to prevent or to minimise the negative impact from its operations.